jaeyk/comp_thinking_social_science/02_Unix-Bash/03_filedir.md

 ### 2. Listing

-Let's see what's in Rachel's home directory by running `ls`, which stands for "listing":
+Let's see what's in your home directory by running `ls`, which stands for "listing":

 ```shell
 $ ls